Treat your guests to a simple, beautiful cheese platter made with cheese, charcuterie, fruit, and nuts. It only takes 20 minutes!

 Keep some extra cheese on hand to replenish the board if you are serving a crowd—the cheese is always the first to go!

-A traditional cheese board has 3 types of cheeses: a soft cheese, a hard cheese, and a blue cheese.
-A variety of cheeses is good to appeal to various tastes and preferences.
-However, I suggest using cheeses that you like.
+To keep it simple, this board uses only pre-cubed cheese.
+If you’d like some additional variety, a traditional cheese board has 3 types of cheeses: a soft cheese, a hard cheese, and a blue cheese.
+I suggest using cheeses that you like.
 That way you can enjoy the leftovers!

 Almonds (particularly marcona almonds), pecans, walnuts, and mixed nuts are all good choices for pairing with cheese.
 Marcona almonds are a sweeter variety of almond that are roasted in olive oil and sprinkled with salt.
 Trader Joe’s sells small bags of rosemary marcona almonds that I love adding to a platter.

-If you have a round platter, I made a tutorial on making a cheese board using a round wooden board.
-You can find it here.
+If you have a round platter, I have a tutorial on how to build a cheese board using a round wooden board, dried fruit, and olives.

 Ingredients